If you’ve been blogging for more than a few months, you’re in the successful minority.

 If you have other writers who have control over adding tags to their posts, you should include tag rules in your editorial guidelines or writer’s handbook.
 Tell your writers how many tags to add per post, whether they should add new tags, and your general rules for tags (lowercase, check for duplicates, etc.)

-You could also use a plugin like Capability Manager Enhanced to prevent authors from being able to add tags altogether.
+You could also use a plugin like PublishPress Capabilities to prevent authors from being able to add tags altogether.
 If you have an editor or manager for your blog, tags could be their responsibility, or you could take care of them yourself.

 The sooner you organize your tags, the better.